Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

-regime vocabularies are not yet enforced failure-mode vocabularies are not yet enforced relative paths are not yet enforced manifest schemas are not yet enforced
+regime vocabularies are not yet enforced failure-mode vocabularies are not yet enforced relative paths are not yet enforced manifest schemas are available in Python but not yet exposed through CLI
 ```

 ---